gamma-opt/oip-notes/course/part1/1-intro.md

 A comparison between the scientific method (on the left) and the process of developing mathematical programming models to support decision making
 ```

-Figure {ref}`scientific-method` illustrates the parallels between the scientific method (on the left) and the process of devising optimisation models to support decision making.
+{numref}`scientific-method` illustrates the parallels between the scientific method (on the left) and the process of devising optimisation models to support decision making.
 The colours are meant to indicate which step relate to which.
 The extra line on the right relates to the fact that often, as it is the case of most other applied sciences, a few iterations reflecting on whether the model represents sufficiently well the problem might take course.

 ## What is mathematical optimisation?